Subscribe to Body Moments Newsletter and get a FREE e-book!

 "I am Open to Receive"

 The greatest fear, the loss of power and the loss of control, that we believe receiving entails, can be overcome.
 I struggle with this on a daily basis.
 I now start my contemplative meditation with my new affirmation, "Today, I am open to receive."
-When I approach each and every day with this willingness to receive, then I am humbled, and am waiting for the gifts that a greater Power than my own can now give to me.

-What are my power and my control, compared to the cycle of Love, fueled by Grace, to bring me everything that I need?
+What is my power and my control, compared to the cycle of Love, fueled by Grace, to bring me everything that I need?
 When I look at my greatest fear of loss of control and loss of power, it pales in comparison to the greatest Love of all.

 Let’s all take a deep breath, at this moment, and say, "I am ready to receive the greatest gift of all from the cycle of Love."
 Say, "My greatest fear is conquered, and I am open to receive."

+Can't find what you're looking for?
 Search this website: